MaxHass12/capstone-ideation-notes/01-containers.md

 Two related and confusing concepts in Docker are Image and Container.

-**Image** is an immmutable file including our program, dependencies and "OS" required to run it.
-An Image can be made in 1 system, then shipped to other system.
+**Image** is an immmutable file made of the software, dependencies and "OS" required to run it.
+An Image can be made in one system, then shipped to other system.

 A **Container** is a runtime instance of image.
 We can think that image is a program, whereas container is a process running from that program which can be run identically in any system.